Jerrysuper123/artisan-bread-backend/README.md

 4. Tiered access for different admin users

 - owner is able to access all pages on the admin site
-- manager is restricted on product deletion, order deletion and registering new admin user
+- manager is granted access to all, but restricted on product deletion, order deletion and registering new admin user

 ![site map](https://github.com/Jerrysuper123/artisanbreadsources/blob/main/adminSiteMap.png?raw=true
 )

 # admin skeleton
-Based on the site map, access admin wireframe here [here](https://github.com/Jerrysuper123/artisanbreadsources/blob/main/bandEndSkeleton.pdf
+Based on the site map, access admin wireframe [here](https://github.com/Jerrysuper123/artisanbreadsources/blob/main/bandEndSkeleton.pdf
 )

 # Database design